PLEASE Help the fight to get Christopher and Hunter back to their parents!

 When I questioned this supervisor assigned to the case, he replied with derogatory remarks about the father and mother.
 I asked why the couple had not been given their child back.
 His reply shocked me.

-Other times in passing, he said things like, “Have you seen Eric’s teeth?
-He could never give Christopher the care he needs.”
 The way that this supervisor spoke about the parents was anything but professional.
 It was then that I realized that this couple had been up against a powerful agency that seemed to have little or no accountability.

 After I had spent almost three months observing this family and reporting weekly on my observations, we learned that none of the reports I had submitted to CPS were given to the court or the attorneys representing each parent.
 Eric continually asked his attorney to get copies of the reports that I had submitted.
 After no reports were produced by CPS, Eric’s attorney asked me if I would be willing to testify in court regarding my observations of the visits.
 I agreed.